Georgi Conus: Family and Education

 He was the eldest of the three Conus brothers, of whom the others were Julius and Lev, and son to Eduard Konstantinovich Conus, a pianist and composer, and Klotilda (sometimes Clothilde in French) Adolfovna, née Tambroni.
 His father never intended originally for him to become a professional musician but seeing as this was incompatible with his son, in 1881 he successfully gained admission to the Moscow Conservatory.

 Originally, Conus decided to pursue a career as a professional pianist, studying with Pavel Pabst.
 However, after an injury he later pursued composition, studying instead with Sergei Taneyev and Anton Arensky.
 Give his competency, Conus, along with other students, gained the attention of Pyotr Ilyich Tchaikovsky.
-Moreover, at the age of 14 Conus began teaching, firstly at the Chernavsky Institute (also known as Usachevsko-Chernyavskya School), in 1891 being invited again to teach counterpoint and harmony, being praised by those like Alexander Goldenweiser for his skill.
+Moreover, at the age of 14 Conus began teaching, firstly at the Chernavsky Institute (also known as Usachevsko-Chernyavskya School), in 1891 being invited again to teach counterpoint and harmony, being praised by those like Aleksandr Goldenweiser for his skill.